Yannick H.,

 You have highly complex requirements.
 Custom software, specialized systems.

 You already have a strong team.
-That's an asset, not a cost center.
+That is an asset, not a cost center.

-You need quick responsiveness.
-The delay due to ticketing is not acceptable.
+You need a fast response.
+The delay caused by ticketing is not acceptable.

 The Most Common Mistake

-The biggest mistake with this decision: Only comparing the obvious costs.
+The biggest mistake in this decision: comparing only the obvious costs.

 Service fee vs. salaries.
-That's like comparing apples to oranges.
+That is like comparing apples and oranges.

-The real question is: What does it cost over three years, all included?
+The real question is: what does it cost over three years, with everything included?

 Transition.
 Management overhead.
 Hidden costs.
 Risks.

-A company that grows quickly has different requirements than one that remains stable.
+A company that is growing quickly has different requirements than one that remains stable.

-(It sounds obvious.
-But you'd be surprised how often this analysis is skipped.)
+(That sounds obvious.
+But you would be surprised how often this analysis is skipped.)

 Conclusion